jmajaca/show-off/README.md

 ## Models

-I decided to break OCR task in two sequential tasks: detection of text in image and recognition of words/characters on detected text.
+I decided to break the OCR task into two sequential tasks: detection of text in image and recognition of words/characters on detected text.

-For detection model used is CTPN and for recognition model used is CRNN.
+For detection CTPN model is used and for recognition CRNN model is used.

 ### Connectioinst Text Proposal Network ([CTPN](https://arxiv.org/abs/1609.03605)) Model

 This model can extract regions of text from supplied image.
-For my implementation I used existing implementations written with Pytorch.
+For my implementation, I used existing implementations written with Pytorch.
-From said implementation all was "scraped" except necessary parts of code for prediction.
+From said implementation, all was "scraped" except the necessary parts of code for prediction.
-Alongside with implementation pretrained weights were also downloaded from supplied GitHub repo.
+Alongside implementation, pretrained weights were also downloaded from supplied GitHub repo.
 It was decided that this approach would be the best considering amount of pre- and post-processing of data required for this model.
-Given the fact that this project tries to implement whole system opposed to one model also played a role in decision.
+The fact that this project tries to implement the whole system as opposed to one model also played a role in the decision.

-Using someone else's implementation proved to be excellent in context of time needed to develop whole system but pretty bad in context of speed.
+Using someone else's implementation proved to be excellent in the context of time needed to develop the whole system but pretty bad in the context of speed.
-In original paper authors claim that "the CTPN is computationally efficient with 0.14 s/image" while current implementation takes about 8 seconds per image
+In the original paper, the authors claim that "the CTPN is computationally efficient with 0.14 s/image" while the current implementation takes about 8 seconds per image
 (with post- and pre-processing).
-One of future improvements is to implement model myself and optimise it's time per image.
+One future improvement is to implement the model myself and optimize its time per image.

 Source code can be found in folder `detection/python/src/third_party`.

 ### Convolutional Recurrent Neural Network ([CRNN](https://arxiv.org/abs/1507.05717)) Model

 This model can extract text from supplied image.
-Implementation was done with help of original paper and existing implementations like one discussed in [this blog](https://deepayan137.github.io/blog/markdown/2020/08/29/building-ocr.html).
+Implementation was done with help of the original paper and existing implementations like one discussed in [this blog](https://deepayan137.github.io/blog/markdown/2020/08/29/building-ocr.html).

-Model was trained on synthetic dataset and has poor generalization ability.
-Currently, process of searching for desired dataset is in progress.
-In the meantime, weights trained on synthetic dataset are in use only to show whole system that was designed.
+The model was trained on a synthetic dataset and has poor generalization ability.
+Currently, the process of searching for the desired dataset is in progress.
+In the meantime, weights trained on the synthetic dataset are in use only to show the whole system that was designed.

-On image bellow is shown value of loss function over epochs for validation dataset.
-Training stopped when validation loss was greater than in last 5 epochs.
-Size of validation loss window is hyperparameter of optimization process.
+The image below shows the value of the loss function over epochs for the validation dataset.
+Training stopped when validation loss was greater than in the last 5 epochs.
+The size of the validation loss window is a hyperparameter of the optimization process.

 ![Validation Loss](doc/images/validation_loss.png)